 How to minimise an overpayment

-If you’re on income support and you backdate Parental Leave Pay, you’ll get an overpayment.
+If you get income support and choose a start date for Parental Leave Pay in the past, you may be overpaid.
 You’ll have to pay us back.
 This is because we count Parental Leave Pay as income.

 You can minimise this by choosing a start date in the future.
 Read more about nominating a start date for Parental Leave Pay.